asktami/sessionhero-api/README.md

    - Replace values in `.env` with your custom values.

 7. Create development and test database tables:

    - `npm run migrate`
    - `npm run migrate:test`

+8. To delete the tables in the databases:
+   - `npm run migrate -- 0`
+   - `npm migrate:test -- 0`

 ### Configure Postgres